bioinfweb/JPhyloIO/README.md

 ## Source code

 This *GitHub* repository in a synchronized mirror of the [master repository at bioinfweb](http://bioinfweb.info/Code/sventon/repos/JPhyloIO/list/).
 Feedback and pull requests are welcome.
-Synchronizations was made possible by [SubGit](https://subgit.com/).
+Synchronization was made possible by [SubGit](https://subgit.com/).

 ## License